arvidl/ibs-brain/README.md

 ### Notebooks

-Every figure and table in the manuscript is linked (in the caption) to the corresponding notebook:
+Every figure and table in the manuscript is linked (in its caption) to the corresponding notebook:

 - 01-freesurfer-freeview-t1-aseg-bga-046.ipynb (Fig. 1, Fig. 2, Fig. A2)
 - 02-demographics-and-clinical-characteristics.ipynb (Tab.
 2)